awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/3_prio_resource_opt.md

 Also, do not forget to check the other recommended instance types.
 Rightsizing recommendations will recommend up to 3 instances for each resource moving from a more conservative recommendation (the first recommendation) to a more aggressive and higher savings recommendation (second and third recommendations).

-If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from originally **1,051 recommendations to 37** with **$18,728 per month in potential savings**.
+If you are using the rightsizing CSV file provided in this lab exercise, you will notice that we filtered down from originally **1,051 recommendations to 37** with **$18,728 per month in potential savings**.

 #### Conclusions

-During this lab exercise, we learned how to prioritize the right sizing recommendations with the goal of identifying low complexity and high savings recommendations.
+During this lab exercise, we learned how to prioritize the rightsizing recommendations with the goal of identifying low complexity and high savings recommendations.
 We initially **started with 1,051 recommendations** with a potential **saving of $29,603** but we managed to identify the **top 69 cases** with lowest complexity that together add up to **$28,676** of the overall potential saving.

-**Group 1 (Idle)** and **Group 2 (Previous Generation)** are the less complex cases where you may want to start the right sizing exercises for your organization.
-As you gain more confidence and learn how to develop a regular process for right sizing, your organization will be able to rapidly act on **Group 3 (Current/modern generation)** and other cases.
+**Group 1 (Idle)** and **Group 2 (Previous Generation)** are the less complex cases where you may want to start the rightsizing exercises for your organization.
+As you gain more confidence and learn how to develop a regular process for rightsizing, your organization will be able to rapidly act on **Group 3 (Current/modern generation)** and other cases.

 {{< prev_next_button link_prev_url="../2_resource_opt/" link_next_url="../4_other_rs_tools/" />}}